 A woman's risk of osteoporosis rises sharply after menopause.
 This is especially true for white women and Asian women.
 It's also especially true for women who have small, thin frames.

 Why Are Younger Women at Risk of Osteoporosis?

-A young female athlete who appears to be in top physical condition often has the highest risk of low bone density -- osteoporosis -- and fracture, especially if she has an eating disorder and lacks periods.
+A young female athlete who appears to be in top physical condition often has the highest risk of low bone density -- osteoporosis -- and fracture, especially if they have an eating disorder and lack periods.
 In fact, a fracture may be the sign that first alerts the doctor there is a problem.
-Up to 30% of ballet dancers suffer from repeated stress fractures, which is a sign of eating disorders and low body weight.
+Up to 30% of ballet dancers suffer from repeated stress fractures, which can be a sign of eating disorders and low body weight.

 Types of Osteoporosis in Children